pulp/plugin_template/README.md

   latest_release_branch A pointer to the currently latest release branch (this is automatically
                         updated).

-  docs_test             Include a CI build for testing the 'make html' command for sphinx docs.

   os_required_packages  A list of packages to be installed on the host OS (Ubuntu) in the build
                         step.